regismartins/demo-apps/README.md

 # Microservices Demo Applications
 [![Tigera][tigera.io-badge]][tigera.io]

-This repository brings an all-in-one-yaml files to deploy some of the most popular micro-services applications used for demo purposes.
+This repository brings an all-in-one-yaml files to deploy some of the most popular microservices applications used for demo purposes.

 ## Simple Development Environment